ProtopiaTech/workshop-apim-en/apimanagement-4.md

 #### Delete response headers

-Frequent requirement is to remove headers - example those that might leak potential security information
+A frequent requirement is to remove headers - example those that might leak potential security information

 - Open the Calculator API 'Code View'
 - Add the outbound policy to delete the response headers